-Get AstraZeneca now and Pfizer later?
-You can mix and match Covid vaccines in Saudi Arabia…
+Get AstraZeneca now then Pfizer? ksa allows to mix and match vaccines

 Reports about mixing the two types of vaccine came when a number of the population is waiting for their second dose…